ch-wan/lm-sys.github.io/blog/2025-05-05-large-scale-ep.md

 ### Dense FFNs

-Despite DeepSeek-V3 featuring only three dense FFN layers, their computation can significantly increase peak memory usage, potentially leading to system crashes if not carefully managed.
+Despite DeepSeek-V3 only uses three dense feed-forward network (FFN) layers, their computation can significantly increase peak memory usage, potentially leading to system crashes if not carefully managed.
 To address this, we adopt **Data Parallelism (DP)** over tensor parallelism (TP), leveraging the following advantages:

 - **Enhanced Scalability**: With an intermediate dimension of 18,432, high TP degrees (e.g., TP32) result in inefficient fragmentation into small-unit segments (e.g., 576 units), which are not divisible by 128—a common alignment boundary for modern GPUs such as H100.
 This misalignment hampers computational efficiency and memory utilization.
 DP provides a more scalable solution by avoiding fragmentation, ensuring balanced workload distribution across devices.
-- **Optimized Memory Efficiency**: Traditionally, tensor parallelism (TP) reduces memory usage as worker size increases, but this advantage diminishes under data-parallel (DP) attention.
+- **Optimized Memory Efficiency**: Traditionally, TP reduces memory usage as worker size increases, but this advantage diminishes under DP attention.
 In a pure TP setup, memory demand scales with DP size as: $$\text{Memory}=\frac{N_{\text{param}}}{\text{TP}}+(1+k)N_{\text{hidden\_state}}\cdot \text{TP}\notag$$ Here, $N_{\text{param}}$ is the number of model parameters, $N_{\text{hidden\_state}}$ is the size of the hidden state per device, and $k$ is a coefficient representing extra memory overhead from CUDA Graph duplication.
 This memory usage function is minimized when $\text{TP}=\sqrt{\frac{N_{\text{param}}}{(1+k)N_{\text{hidden\_state}}}}$.
 DeepSeek-V3 uses an intermediate size of 18,432.
 During the prefill phase, CUDA Graph is typically disabled, so $k = 0$.
 However, the token size per device can easily exceed 2,048, resulting in an optimal TP size of 3 or less.
 In the decode phase, a practical configuration might use 128 tokens per device and set $k = 8$.
 In this case, the memory-optimal TP size is 4.
 In both phases, a lower TP degree minimizes memory usage per device.
 As a result, DP may offer a more memory-efficient approach for scaling compared to relying solely on TP.
-- **Minimized Communication Overhead**: In pure tensor parallelism (TP), each feed-forward network (FFN) necessitates two all-reduce operations, resulting in substantial communication overhead.
-By leveraging data parallelism (DP), we optimize this process to a single reduce-scatter following the prior attention layer and an all-gather before the next, slashing communication costs by 50%.
+- **Minimized Communication Overhead**: In pure TP, each FFN necessitates two all-reduce operations, resulting in substantial communication overhead.
+By leveraging DP, we optimize this process to a single reduce-scatter following the prior attention layer and an all-gather before the next, reducing communication costs by 50%.
 Furthermore, when attention is also computed under pure DP, inter-device communication is entirely eliminated, significantly enhancing overall efficiency.

 The integration of DP dense FFN with DP attention is illustrated in the left figure below.
 Users can enable this feature by setting `--moe-dense-tp-size=1`.